cortexlabs/cortex/docs/applications/implementations/estimators.md

         run_config: An instance of tf.estimator.RunConfig to be used when creating the estimator.

         model_config: The Cortex configuration for the model.
-            Note: nested resources are expanded (e.g. model_config["target_column"]) will be the configuration for the target column, rather than the name of the target column).
+Column references in all inputs (i.e. model_config["target_column"], model_config["input"], and
+            model_config["training_input"]) are replaced by their names (e.g. "@column1"
+            will be replaced with "column1").
+All other resource references (e.g. constants and aggregates) are replaced by their runtime values.

     Returns:
         An instance of tf.estimator.Estimator to train the model.